Riparian and Ecological Enhancement (REEP)

 - Permanent riparian fencing (must be wildlife friendly)

 - Creek crossings

-Watch the Mountain View Gazette and the County website for funding availability, program runs while funding is available.
+Watch the Mountain View Albertan and the County social media feeds for funding availability; program runs while funding is available.

 Mountain View County completes a riparian health assessment in the initial project completion year and five (5) years after for all funded projects to measure the success of the program.

 - Riparian and Ecological Enhancement Program Policy and Procedure